Latin's Upper School forensics program offers a range of courses and tournament competition in a variety of speech and

 Beyond tournaments, the forensics program strives to offer additional authentic opportunities for students to engage in meaningful public debate, speaking, and performance.
 Possibilities include hosting public debates and performance nights as well as working with team members to encourage them to seek out opportunities to become active in political campaigns, to address civic or church groups, and to play in community theater.
 Doing so leads to further application of the lessons learned in speech and debate.
 All of these projects serve to strengthen the school-community relationship and instill the value of public service in Latin’s students.
 Every student enrolled in Advanced Speech or Advanced Debate is required to complete at least one such experience each semester for a grade.

 Jonathan Peele joined the Charlotte Latin faculty as Director of Forensics in 2013.
 As a head Speech and Debate coach since 2002, his students have claimed 11 state championships and 52 qualifications for NSDA Nationals.
-His students have advanced consistently to the late elimination rounds at major tournaments hosted at universities across the nation including Wake Forest, Yale, Emory, Stanford, Harvard and UC-Berkeley, as well as the TOC, NCFL and NSDA Nationals.
-In 2018 he coached the NSDA national champion in Congressional Debate - Senate, and his teams to NSDA national school of honor or excellence awards in 2005, 2013 and 2018.
+His students have advanced consistently to the late elimination rounds at major tournaments hosted at universities across the nation including Wake Forest, Yale, Emory, Stanford, Harvard, and UC-Berkeley, as well as the TOC, NCFL, and NSDA Nationals.
+In 2018 he coached the NSDA national champion in Congressional Debate - Senate, and his teams took NSDA national school of honor or excellence awards in 2005, 2013 and 2018.
 Peele holds a B.S. in political science from the University of North Carolina at Chapel Hill.